jFiedler24/car-simulator/howto/HACKME.md

 - > if you struggle with finding linux header for your raspberry pi use this command:
 `sudo apt-get install raspberrypi-kernel-headers`

 3. Install the modules with `sudo make modules_install`.

-4. When the PF_CAN core module is loaded ('modprobe can') the ISO-TP module can be loaded into the kernel with

-       insmod ./net/can/can-isotp.ko

-5. Use this command only once after the installation `sudo depmod`
+4. Use this command only once after the installation `sudo depmod` to update dependencies between modules

+5. Do `sudo modprobe can-isotp` to add loadable kernel module, obsolete dependencies are automatically resolved (right dependencies are required!)

 After these steps, the usage of ISO-TP should be possible.
 In case the application prints an error like `Protocol not supported`, there went something wrong with the installation.
 See [can-isotp README](https://github.com/hartkopp/can-isotp) for further instructions and troubleshooting.